vlacs/helmsman/README.md

 ```

 ### Middleware
-...are the same kind of Middleware you know of in the vanilla Ring world.
-These
+Middleware are functions that sit between the the request coming in and the
-are functions that take in a handler plus any number of arguements which produce
+handler.
+These are functions that take in a handler plus any number of arguements
-functions which take a Ring request and does whatever it wants with it.
-Helmsman
+which produce a function which take a single argument, a Ring request, and does
-puts all of this together into a prepared function call when a web request
+whatever it wants with it.
+Helmsman puts all of this together into a prepared
-that matches a particular path comes in.
-Middleware Stanzas describe the
+function call when a web request that matches a particular path comes in.
-function and the arguments following the handler function which gets provided
+Middleware Stanzas describe the function and the arguments following the
-when the routes are compiled.
-An example of this might look as follows:
+handler function which gets provided when the routes are compiled.
+An example
+of this might look as follows:

 ```clojure
 [:get home-page-handler